 - Fascinating Eyebrow: Davy Jones does this when facing off against Jack, Barbossa, and Elizabeth on the sandbar.

-- Freeze-Frame Bonus: The Pirate Lord Diego de Leon, in the "Hoist the Colours" scene, appears to have a flag very reminiscent of Blackbeard's◊ real-life flag.
+- Freeze-Frame Bonus: The Pirate Lord Eduardo Villanueva, in the "Hoist the Colours" scene, appears to have a flag very reminiscent of Blackbeard's◊ real-life flag.
 (However, in On Stranger Tides Blackbeard's flag is different.)

 - Funny Background Event: In Jack's hallucination in Davy Jones' locker, one of the Jacks can be seen suffering some strange, pants-related malady, which soon involves two more Jacks trying to help.